 We are looking to interview people who have experienced the death of someone with Medical Assistance in Dying (MAiD).

 For this study, you will be asked to do an interview, usually an hour or two, that can be recorded.
 The interview will take place at a location of your choice.
 We will provide you with a gift certificate to thank you for your participation.
-This study has been reviewed by, and received ethics clearance through a University of Waterloo Research Ethics Committee.
+This study has been reviewed by, and received ethics clearance, through the Research Ethics boards at University of Waterloo, McGill University and University of Ottawa.

 Please review this document for the full consent form and more information.
 You can also find the form attached to the bottom of the page.

 You are invited to participate in a research study.
 The purpose of this study is to understand the experience of grieving an assisted death.
 This study is being conducted by Dr. Susan Cadell, Professor in the School of Social Work, Renison University College and several others (see About Us).
 This study has been funded by the University of Waterloo and Réseau québécois de recherche en soins palliatifs et de fin de vie (RQSPAL) & Réseau québécois sur le suicide, les troubles de l’humeur et les associés (RQSHA).

 You are invited to participate because you know someone who has died a death with Medical Assistance in Dying (MAiD) and you were willing to be interviewed.
 During the interview you will be asked questions about your personal experience of that person’s death and your grief.